MansiPS/Road-Accident-Dashboard-using-Excel/README.md

 # Requirement

-- ✅ The Tttal Casualties taken place after the Accident.
+- ✅ The Total Casualties taken place after the Accident.
 - ✅ Types of Casualites and its Percentage Distribution
 - ✅ The total Casualties with respect to the Vehicle type.
 - ✅ The Monthly trend showing Comparisons of Casualties for the Current Year and the Previous Year.
-- ✅ Toal Casualties by the Road Type.
+- ✅ Total Casualties by the Road Type.
 - ✅ Distribution of total Casualties by the Road Surface.
 - ✅ Total Casualties by Area and by Light Conditions.